-The Science Blended Learning Teacher will have three primary functions: serving as a teacher of science, leading an advisory of 9th grade students and being a contributing team member to multiple teams.
+The Performing Arts Teacher will have three primary functions: serving as a teacher of performing arts, leading an advisory of 9th grade students and being a contributing team member to multiple teams.

 USC East College Prep will prepare each of its graduates to use their college degrees and careers to make a Positive Multigenerational Change.
 Located in Lincoln Heights, this free, public charter high school aims to deliver the best personalized college prep experience in the country to students on Los Angeles' Eastside.
 Each student experiences a personalized learning experience through technology and great teaching, an opportunity to deepen their sense of purpose through year-long projects, and a positive school community - all to ensure that each student is ready to go to, and graduate from, the best colleges in the country.
 Fundamental to our model is building a safe and welcoming school culture with high expectations, while fostering student autonomy.
 We are looking for staff members that are responsive to feedback and data, reflect constantly on their work and student outcomes, and not take themselves too seriously; in turn, staff can expect to grow their instructional practice and leadership capacity in a high-energy, collaborative environment.